donotknow/miniature-octo-tribble/README.md

 subsequent builds while watching.
 Browsersync is in the mix to reload the browser whenever a watched build is complete.

+Feel free to test it out!
+Clone this repo, `npm install`, and (if you don't have gulp installed via NPM globally) `./node_modules/gulp/bin/gulp.js`.

 This was my first time using [Travis](https://travis-ci.org/donotknow/miniature-octo-tribble) for continuous integration, and it was simple to setup and configure `npm test` to lint the JavaScript and to create a small bash script to auto deploy the build to the